 Since late 2018, Lewis Blake’s work has focused on the Austrian city of Graz and the surrounding area.
 Approaching the city as a complete newcomer, a vibrant new collection of work has emerged, highlighting local landmarks and utilitarian infrastructure in equal measure.

 For more information, please contact:

-For sales and limited edition prints please go to:
+For sales and limited edition prints, contact the email address above, or go to:

 2010 Foundation Diploma in Art and Design, University for the Creative Arts, Farnham, UK